Home » News » Company News » 1/4 Steel Plate 4x8 Price

 sharethis sharing button

 1/4 Steel Plate 4x8 Price is the price of raw materials + processing fees + logistics costs.
-The raw material price is the international price of steel ingots, the processing fee is the cost of each steel mill turning the steel into plates, and the logistics fee is the cost of transporting the steel from the factory to the customer's warehouse.
+The raw material price is the global price of steel ingots.
+The processing fee is what each steel mill charges to turn the steel into plates.
+The logistics fee is the cost of moving the steel from the factory to the customer's warehouse.

 1 4 Steel Plate 4x8 Price